homebridge/hap-client/README.md

 </span>

 A typescript based client for an insecure HAP-NodeJS instance.
+Used to access and control homebridge exposed accessories and devices.

 ## Credits